How to Bathe in a Japanese Onsen

 Tips for bathing in hot springs

 • Drink plenty of water before taking a bath.
-You can avoid dehydration and sweating due to the heat of the springs;
+You can avoid dehydration and sweating too much from the heat;

-• Before entering the bath rinse your body to get used to the temperature.
-During the cold season, start warming your hands and feet first, and then gradually warm the rest of your body.
-(Blood pressure is generally higher before the bath.)
+• Before entering the bath, rinse your body and get used to the temperature slowly.
+During cold weather, start by warming your hands and feet first, then let the rest of your body adjust;

-• When leaving the bath simply drying off with a towel will be enough.
-The sodium content will preserve the skin’s natural moisture.
-But exit calmly.
+• When leaving the bath, simply drying off with a towel is usually enough.
+The sodium content will help preserve the skin's natural moisture, but leave calmly;

 How to bathe in the Hot Springs of Japan